-Nexenta is a registered trademark of Nexenta Systems in the United States and other countries.
-All other trademarks, service marks, and company names in this document are properties of their respective owners
+Nexenta, NexentaStor, NexentaEdge, and NexentaConnect are registered trademarks of Nexenta Systems in the United States and other countries.
+All other trademarks, service marks, and company names in this document are properties of their respective owners.

 Product Versions Applicable to this Documentation: